pik-gane/vodle/README.md

 * personal prioritization of polls
 * customized notification options (updates, result)
 * text message broadcast and personal messages
+* observer-only view for stakeholders or public projection

 ## Ideas for publication